kwirk/eventgallery/admin/doc/readme.md

 	You can define a matrix which is used to sharpen the generated images.
 By default this is [[-1,-1,-1],[-1,16,-1],[-1,-1,-1]] and it will do a good job.
 In case you want to have blurry or even sharper images this is the configuration parameter you'll have to touch.
 Please find the possible values here: http://php.net/manual/en/function.imageconvolution.php .
 In case you have no clue what this is about, don't touch it.
 After a change delete the cache otherwise you will see no result.

+- Use Rendering Fallback

+	On some servers the execution of script is not allowed in subfolders.
+The execution is necessary since images are delivered by a script and we don't want to run the whole joomla framework for every request.
+If you encounter issues with images that do not appear, you can use the fallback to use index.php for image delivering.
+This is `slow and should be not your long term solution`.
+Contact your provider to make sure php scripts can be executed in component folders.
+At least this would be great for the following scripts: components/com_eventgallery/helpers/image.php and blank.php.

 ![Configuration options](img/backend/configuration.jpg)

 # Extend {#Extend}